Meet the Team

 Head of TrueTube

 Bob joined TrueTube in 2010 having taught RE for 15 years in Kenya, Birmingham and East London.
-Originally employed as an education writer, he rose through the ranks to seize editorial control of the site, win a Children's BAFTA or two (not that he likes to go on about it), and now wields his power like a mighty sword.
+Originally employed as an education writer, he rose through the ranks to seize editorial control of the site, win a Children's BAFTA or three (not that he likes to go on about it), and now wields his power like a mighty sword.
 He's responsible for TrueTube's creative direction - writing, producing and hopefully always educating our young audience.
 He also drinks a lot of tea.